Harshraj112/DialMate/README.md

-# RingAI
+# DialMate

 > **“Knock on every door — one will open.”**
 > In business, you’ve probably heard that if you keep knocking, eventually a door will open.
-RingAI applies the same idea at scale: instead of one person calling a few numbers, the system automates thousands of meaningful voice interactions so the right person picks up, engages, and converts.
+DialMate applies the same idea at scale: instead of one person calling a few numbers, the system automates thousands of meaningful voice interactions so the right person picks up, engages, and converts.
 That scale — combined with AI that listens and replies naturally — turns many tiny knocks into opportunity.

-RingAI is a Node.js application that uses **Twilio** to make automated outbound calls and handle interactive voice responses.
+DialMate is a Node.js application that uses **Twilio** to make automated outbound calls and handle interactive voice responses.
 It can:

 - Trigger outbound calls to any phone number.
 - Play voice prompts and gather speech input.